Updated: Dec 2, 2020

 These engaging resources are provided by the NSDAR Educational Resources Committee and new lesson plans are uploaded monthly.
 Their contents focus on American history, government, heritage, genealogy as well as related language and math topics.
 Lesson plans are searchable by using keywords to find just the right fit for each student or subject area.
 I love that we have the freedom choose our own resources which then makes it easier to satisfy your child’s curiosity and to add emotional relevance to subjects that then encourage their curiosity.

-For more resources, advice, and support listen to our
+For more resources, advice, and support check out our:

 EAGLE podcasts at: https://www.eaglemomsquad.com/podcast-1